Tbilisi: Mongol domination and other instability

 Tbilisi's "Golden Age" did not last for more than a century.
-In 1226, Tbilisi was captured by the Khwarezmian Empire Shah Jalal ad-Din, and its defenses severely devastated and prone to Mongol armies.
-In 1236, after suffering crushing defeats to the Mongols, Georgia came under Mongol domination.
-The nation itself maintained a form of semi-independence and did not lose its statehood, but Tbilisi was strongly influenced by the Mongols for the next century both politically and culturally.
-In the 1320s, the Mongols retreated from Georgia and Tbilisi became the capital of an independent Georgian state once again.
-An outbreak of the plague struck the city in 1366.
+In 1226, Tbilisi was captured by the Khwarezmian Empire under Shah Jalal al-Din, who massacred tens of thousands of Christians.
+The Khwarezmian occupation left Tbilisi's defenses severely devastated and prone to further attacks by Mongol armies.
+In 1236, after suffering crushing Mongol defeats, Georgia submitted to Mongol domination.
+The nation itself maintained a form of "semi-independence" and did not lose its statehood, but Tbilisi would be strongly influenced by the Mongols for the next century, both politically and culturally.
+In the 1320s, the Mongols retreated from Georgia, and Tbilisi became the capital of an independent Georgian state, once again.
+However, an outbreak of the Black Death struck the city in 1366.

-From the late 14th until the end of the 18th century, Tbilisi came under the rule of various foreign invaders once again and on several occasions was completely burnt to the ground.
-In 1386, Tbilisi was invaded and sacked several times by the armies of Tamerlane.
-In 1440, the city was invaded and destroyed by Jahan Shah (the Shah of the town of Tabriz in Persia).
-From 1477 to 1478 the city was held by the Ak Koyunlu tribesmen of Uzun Hassan.
+Between the late 14th century and the late 18th century, Tbilisi would again be under the rule of various foreign powers.
+On several occasions, the city would even be completely burned and razed to the ground.
+On 22 November 1386, Tbilisi was sacked by the armies of Timur.
+Timur invaded the Kingdom of Georgia seven more times.
+In 1440, the city was invaded and looted by Jahan Shah of the Qara Qoyunlu.
+From 1477 to 1478, the city was held by the Aq Qoyunlu tribesmen of Uzun Hassan.

 Iranian control

 As early as the 1510s, Tbilisi (and the kingdoms of Kartli and Kakheti) were made vassal territories of Safavid Iran.
 In 1522, Tbilisi was garrisoned for the first time by a large Safavid force.
 Following the death of king (shah) Ismail I (r.
 1501–1524), king David X of Kartli expelled the Iranians.
 During this period, many parts of Tbilisi were reconstructed and rebuilt.
 The four campaigns of the king Tahmasp I (r.
 1524–1576) resulted in the reoccupation of Kartli and Kakheti, and a Safavid force was permanently stationed in Tbilisi from 1551 onwards.
 With the 1555 Treaty of Amasya, and more firmly from 1614 to 1747, with brief intermissions, Tbilisi was an important city under Iranian rule, and it functioned as a seat of the Iranian vassal kings of Kartli whom the shah conferred with the title of vali.
 In 1718, the Venetian senate implored the Safavid emperor Soltan Hoseyn to protect the Catholic Armenians and Capuchin missionaries in Tbilisi from the Gregorian Armenians.
 Under the later rules of Teimuraz II and Heraclius II, Tbilisi became a vibrant political and cultural center free of foreign rule—but, fearful of the constant threat of invasion, Georgia's rulers sought Russian protection in the 1783 Treaty of Georgievsk.
-Despite this agreement, the city was captured and devastated in 1795 by the Iranian Qajar ruler Agha Mohammad Khan, who sought to re-establish Iran's traditional sovereignty over the region.
+Despite this agreement, the city was captured and devastated in 1795 by the Iranian Qajar ruler Agha Mohammad Khan.